ABOUT

 Climate Governance Initiative.

 Climate change is creating diverse risks and opportunities for organisations.
-Investors, regulators, employees and other stakeholders are now challenging directors to address climate risk at an organisational level.
+Investors, regulators, employees and other stakeholders are increasingly expecting boards to address climate-related risks at an organisational level

 Climate Governance Initiative Australia aims to bring together the expertise of climate governance leaders to meaningfully contribute to the discourse on climate change governance.